Altinn/altinn-studio-docs/content/app/app-dev-course/modul1/_index.en.md

 ### Tasks

-1. [Create texts](/app/development/ux/texts/#add-and-change-texts-in-an-application) for the components of the first form.
+1. [Create text resources](/app/development/ux/texts/#add-and-change-texts-in-an-application) for the components of the first form.
 The texts should describe what needs to be filled in and will be displayed above the fields.
 Take a look at the next task to see which components you need texts for.
 2. [Change the display name for the application](/app/development/ux/texts/#change-application-title).
 It is important that the application's display name sounds good and describes the service well.
 3. [Add translation(s) for the texts](/app/development/ux/texts/#add-and-change-texts-in-an-application).
 The application must be available in Norwegian Bokmål, Norwegian Nynorsk, and English.
 In the initial version, it is sufficient to support only one of these languages.